vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Sugatyastami), Sujanmadvādasi-begin on 12th of P. śu. when it falls on

-Jyesthā-naksatra; tithivrata; Vispu deity; worship Viṣnu every month for a year with fast thereon, donate each month of the year in order ghee, rice, barley, gold, boiled yaras, water, grain boiled, umbrella, pāyasa, sugarcane juice, sandalwood, garments and should in order partake of one of the twelve things, viz. cow's urine, water, ghee, uncooked vegetables, dūryā, curds, rice, barley, sesame, water heated by the Sun's rays, water in which darbhas are dipped, mik; he becomes free from disease, talented and happy and is born in a family endowed with wealth and corn and
+Jyesthā-naksatra; tithivrata; Vispu deity; worship Viṣṇu every month for a year with fast thereon, donate each month of the year in order ghee, rice, barley, gold, boiled yaras, water, grain boiled, umbrella, pāyasa, sugarcane juice, sandalwood, garments and should in order partake of one of the twelve things, viz. cow's urine, water, ghee, uncooked vegetables, dūryā, curds, rice, barley, sesame, water heated by the Sun's rays, water in which darbhas are dipped, mik; he becomes free from disease, talented and happy and is born in a family endowed with wealth and corn and

 knowing no sorrow; HV I. 1174-75 (from Vi.
 Dh.).
 Sujanmārāptivrała–This is a sankrantivrata; begin from the

-day when the Sun enters sign Mesa (Ram) and go on through all the twelve sankrāntis in the year with fast on each day of the sankranti, and respectively worship the images of the Sun, of Bhārgaya Rāma (Paraśurāma), Krspa, Visṇu, Varāha ( incarnation ), Narasimha, Rāma Dāśarathi,
+day when the Sun enters sign Mesa (Ram) and go on through all the twelve sankrāntis in the year with fast on each day of the sankranti, and respectively worship the images of the Sun, of Bhārgaya Rāma (Paraśurāma), Krspa, Viṣṇu, Varāha ( incarnation ), Narasimha, Rāma Dāśarathi,

 List of vratas

 451

-Rāma (Balarāma), Matsya (incarnation of Visnu); these may also be painted on a piece of cloth for worship; homa with appropriate name on each sankrānti; for a year; at end gift of jaladhenu with umbrella and sandals and in each month of gold and two garments; worship at night with dīpamālā (rows of lights ); reward-the performer is not born among lower animals or Mlecchas; HV II, 727-728 (from Vi.
+Rāma (Balarāma), Matsya (incarnation of Viṣṇu); these may also be painted on a piece of cloth for worship; homa with appropriate name on each sankrānti; for a year; at end gift of jaladhenu with umbrella and sandals and in each month of gold and two garments; worship at night with dīpamālā (rows of lights ); reward-the performer is not born among lower animals or Mlecchas; HV II, 727-728 (from Vi.
 Dh. ), PC 12; note that worship in Tulā and the following two signs is not mentioned by HV.
 But in Vi.
 Dh.
 III.
 199 it is said that Vāmana, Trivikrama and Aśvaśiras (Hayasiras) are to be worshipped when the sun respectively enters Tulā ( Balance ), Vļścika (Scorpion) and

 Dhanus ( Archer).
 Sudarśanaṣasthi- A king or ksatriya was to perform this; fast

-on 6th after drawing a mandala with a lotus on the nave of a wheel, establish Sudarśana (discus of Viṣnu) on the pericarp and the weapons of lokapālas on the petals and the performer's own arms in front and worship with red sandal wood paste, mustard, red lotus, red garments &c. and offer naivedya of food mixed with jaggery and of cakes and fruits and address mantras to Sudarśana for destroying one's enemies, for success in war and for protection of his army; worship of Visnu's bow ( Sārnga), mace &o, and of Garuda (Viṣnu's vehicle ); king to be placed on throne and a young woman to wave lights before him; the same procedure when an evil omen arises or on the naksatra of one's birth; HV
+on 6th after drawing a mandala with a lotus on the nave of a wheel, establish Sudarśana (discus of Viṣṇu) on the pericarp and the weapons of lokapālas on the petals and the performer's own arms in front and worship with red sandal wood paste, mustard, red lotus, red garments &c. and offer naivedya of food mixed with jaggery and of cakes and fruits and address mantras to Sudarśana for destroying one's enemies, for success in war and for protection of his army; worship of Viṣṇu's bow ( Sārnga), mace &o, and of Garuda (Viṣṇu's vehicle ); king to be placed on throne and a young woman to wave lights before him; the same procedure when an evil omen arises or on the naksatra of one's birth; HV

 I. 620-S24 (from Garuda-purāṇa ).
 Sudeśajanmārāpti-practically same as Sujanmāvāptivrata; Vi.

 Dh.
 III.
 199. 1-10.
 Sunāmadvādasi-begin on 12th tithi of Mārg.su.; ekabhakta on

-10th; fast on 11th and worship Sun first and then Visṇu; tithivrata; Viṣou deity; performer to be pure in thought, word and deed; place a new jar full of water in which sapphire, pearls and precious stones are cast and covered with cloth and worship Keśava's golden image therein; the same procedure to be repeated on the dvādaśīs of P., M., and the following months with different names of Vispu such as Nārāyana, Madhava and so on; for a year; donato the twelve jars with images therein to brāhmaṇas and twelve Cows, garments or ( if poor ) one cow and a vessel with some gold; HV I, 1063-1072 ( from Vahnipurāṇa); Agni 188.
+10th; fast on 11th and worship Sun first and then Viṣṇu; tithivrata; Viṣou deity; performer to be pure in thought, word and deed; place a new jar full of water in which sapphire, pearls and precious stones are cast and covered with cloth and worship Keśava's golden image therein; the same procedure to be repeated on the dvādaśīs of P., M., and the following months with different names of Vispu such as Nārāyana, Madhava and so on; for a year; donato the twelve jars with images therein to brāhmaṇas and twelve Cows, garments or ( if poor ) one cow and a vessel with some gold; HV I, 1063-1072 ( from Vahnipurāṇa); Agni 188.
 11 refers to Nāmadvādasi.

 452